OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/feature.md

 ##
 #### Before proceeding to any items below (active development), this feature must be prioritized on the backlog, and have either the "Design Approved" or "No Design Approved" labels.
 Follow the Feature and UFO Approval Process.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-## When complete & mandatory, add links to the UFO (Upcoming Feature Overview) document, FTS (Feature Test Summary), blogs post issues(s):
+## When complete & mandatory, add links to the UFO (Upcoming Feature Overview) document, FTS (Feature Test Summary), and blogs post issues(s):
 - UFO:
 - FTS:
 - Beta Blog Post (if applicable):